uofu-emb/rtos/labs/1.rtos/README.md

 Sometimes the best way to understand how things work is to take them apart and break stuff.

-Activity:
+##### Activity - Vivisection

-If you have not already done so, flash the code to your microcontroller and observe the behavior of the system.
+1. If you have not already done so, flash the code to your microcontroller and observe the behavior of the system.

-Delete or comment out the calls to `k_sem_take` and `k_sem_give` (make sure you have committed prior to this!).
+2. Delete or comment out the calls to `k_sem_take` and `k_sem_give` (make sure you have committed prior to this!).
 Predict what you think will happen.

-Compile your changes and flash the micontroller.
+3. Compile your changes and flash the micontroller.
 Does the behavior match your prediction?

-Restore your previous code.
+4. Restore your previous code.
 You can use the command `git checkout src/main.c` to restore the file to the current committed version of the file.

-### Write a Test and Make a Change
+### Part 2 - Write a Test and Make a Change

-"Code without tests is bad code.
+_"Code without tests is bad code.
 It doesn’t matter how well written it is; it doesn’t matter how pretty or object-oriented or well-encapsulated it is.
 With tests, we can change the behavior of our code quickly and verifiably.
-Without them, we really don’t know if our code is getting better or worse."

-Michael C. Feathers, Working Effectively with Legacy Code
+Without them, we really don’t know if our code is getting better or worse."_ - Michael C. Feathers, Working Effectively with Legacy Code

 Before we make a change, we should write some tests.
 Manual testing can be fast, but has the issue of repeatability and time to test.
 Once the system grows in size, manually testing system becomes infeasible.